An engaging teacher and a prolific scholar win awards

 Distinguished Teaching Award: Matthew Weinstein

-Weinstein teaches freshmen how to learn on a university level and instructs master’s of education students in how to teach science to teenagers.
+Weinstein teaches first-year students how to learn on a university level and instructs master’s of education students in how to teach science to teenagers.
 Students who nominated Weinstein for the award say his teaching provides a model of excellence for them to follow.

 Weinstein’s interactive teaching style encourages student teachers to practice a teacher persona.
 He gets them to think about how teachers act, whether it’s talking or writing on a chalkboard, so they’ll be prepared to manage and engage a classroom of teens.